 From the sonar compartment, Cassandra screamed.
 “Holy shit.
 Holy shit.
 Holy shit.
 Is this it?
 Are we fucking going down?”

-Hemi responded to her with forceful strain, “Cassandra!
+Hemi responded to her with forceful strain.
+“Cassandra!
 Do not panic.
 Submarines are designed with all the weight at their bottoms.
 They always come upright eventually.”

 “Except when they fuckin’ don’t,” said Bastian, but only loud enough for Hemi to hear.